-J.5.2.5.5 None of the facts, opinions or statements contained in the Modification Report may be relied upon by any other person.
+J.71 None of the facts, opinions or statements contained in the modification report may be relied upon by any other person.

-J.5.2.6 Further versions of SQSS
+Further versions of SQSS

-J.5.2.6.1 If the authority directs a change to the SQSS the licensee shall provide a revised version of the SQSS in accordance with the terms of such notice, update the Modification Register and publish the revised SQSS on the ISOP website.
-No change shall be made to the SQSS without prior consent of the authority.
+J.72 If the Authority directs a change to the SQSS the licensee shall provide a revised version of the SQSS in accordance with the terms of such notice, update the modification register and publish the revised SQSS on the ISOP website.
+No change shall be made to the SQSS without prior consent of the Authority.

-J.5.2.6.2 A Modification to the SQSS shall take effect from the date and time as specified in the direction referred to in sub-paragraph J.5.2.6.1.
+J.73 A Modification to the SQSS shall take effect from the date and time as specified in the direction referred to in sub-paragraph J.72.

-J.5.2.6.3 The relevant members shall be responsible for implementing any changes to their relevant computer systems and processes as necessary to effect the Approved Modification in accordance with this sub-paragraph J.5.2.6.
+J.74 The relevant members shall be responsible for implementing any changes to their relevant computer systems and processes as necessary to effect the approved modification in accordance with this sub-paragraph J.72-78.

-J.5.2.6.4 Following implementation of licence changes by the authority in relation to Approved Modifications, each relevant member shall:
+J.75 Following implementation of licence changes by the Authority in relation to approved modifications, each relevant member shall: